 - 2 t. baking powder

 - 1/4 t. salt

 - 1/3 c. skim milk

 - 2 T. water

 - 1 T. melted butter

-Preheat a seasoned cast iron griddle or nonstick pan over medium-high heat.
-Ladle about 2 tablespoons of batter onto the pan and spread into a 4-inch pancake.
+- Preheat a seasoned cast iron griddle or nonstick pan over medium-high heat.
+Ladle about 2 tablespoons of batter onto the pan and spread into a 4″ pancake.
 Allow to cook for approximately 45 seconds, then flip and continue to cook until the center is done.
-Remove to a warm plate or keep warm on a rack in the oven until service.
+Remove to a warm plate or keep warm on a rack in the oven until ready to eat.